 Most often when we don’t deal with our inner trauma and pain, we get trapped in negative coping mechanisms, that may have served us well at the moment, yet it programs our subconscious and no longer serves us if we don’t release those painful memories, instead we keep them, trapped within our subconscious, so our own insecurities, weaknesses and vulnerabilities don’t surface for others to take advantage of in the future.
 These coping mechanisms protect us from the reality of the pain.

 There are many ways people focus on negative coping strategies, and they are usually subconsciously created by ourselves, to hide from the real pain, yet because the real pain isn’t dealt with it can cause further problems for us.

 - Sexual misconduct.

 - Acting out verbally and aggressively.

-The list goes on, in this method, we try to deal with it in that moment, distraction skills to numb ignore or cover the emotional pain. as you can see most of these are narcissistic behaviour as their subconscious hasn’t grieved from past trauma.
-Now we can all go through theses during of after narcissistic abuse, this doesn’t make us narcissists, whilst you have empathy you can move past this.
+The list goes on.
+In this method, we try to deal with it in that moment, distraction skills to numb ignore or cover the emotional pain.
+As you can see, most of these are narcissistic behaviours as their subconscious hasn’t grieved from past trauma.
+Now we can all go through theses during or after narcissistic abuse, this doesn’t make us a narcissist, while you have empathy you can move past this.
 A narcissist can not release that deeply hidden trauma to overcome this.
 They’ve got into the pattern of destroying others to overcome this.